flowground/amazonaws-com-autoscaling-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

-### Enables group metrics for the specified Auto Scaling group.
-For more information, see <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-monitoring.html">Monitoring Your Auto Scaling Groups and Instances</a> in the <i>Amazon EC2 Auto Scaling User Guide</i>.
+### DetachLoadBalancerTargetGroups
+> Detaches one or more target groups from the specified Auto Scaling group.<br/>

 #### Input Parameters
 * `Action` - _required_